LarrysGIT/Switch-AWS-AMI-from-BYOL-to-AWS/README.md

 ## aws ec2 import-image --license-type [BYOL|AWS]

-###  There are 2 ways to determine your image is using BYOL or AWS
+* This is the cli import your image to an AWS AMI.

+* If you not sure your AMI is BYOL or AWS, there still some ways to determine,

-* When you using `aws ec2 import-image` cli, there is a parameter called `--license-type`, it's `BYOL` by default.
+* * When you using `aws ec2 import-image` cli, there is a parameter called `--license-type`, it's `BYOL` by default.
 Unfortunately, there is no further way to see the property again.

-* Launch a 2012 instance, see if the instance is activated by AWS KMS `169.254.169.250:1688` or `169.254.169.251:1688`, if yes, your AMI is AWS managed license, to double confirm, you can run `slmgr /rearm` to clear activation status and reboot see if the instance is activated again.
+* * Launch a 2012 instance, see if the instance is activated by AWS KMS `169.254.169.250:1688` or `169.254.169.251:1688`, if yes, your AMI is AWS managed license, to double confirm, you can run `slmgr /rearm` to clear activation status and reboot see if the instance is activated again.
 This by default is a automatic behivor controlled by `ec2config` service, you can see its logs in `C:\Program Files\Amazon\Ec2ConfigService\Logs\Ec2ConfigLog.log` to know how it works.
-Below is a peice of logs shows this instance is launched from a BYOL AMI, so ec2config will not activate it.
+Below is a peice of logs shows this instance is launched from a BYOL AMI, so ec2config didn't activate it.

 ```
 Ec2WindowsActivate: Ec2WindowsActivate plugin has skipped activation since instance will be configured with BYOL.
 ```

-* As for 2016, `ec2config` has been replaced by `ec2launch`, I didn't put much attention yet, I think still can confirm by AWS KMS hosts in most cases.
+* As for 2016, `ec2config` is replaced by `ec2launch`, I didn't put much attention yet, however it still can be confirmed by AWS KMS hosts in most cases.

 ## Then, how to switch from BYOL to AWS and keep all my customnized OS settings?